pranee7th/Predicting-Housing-Prices-with-Linear-Regression/README.md

-*Data is partitioned into 75% training and 25% validation sets.
-*The target variable is identified as "MEDV," and features are selected.
-*Features are stored in X, and the target variable is stored in y.
+Data is partitioned into 75% training and 25% validation sets.
+The target variable is identified as " MEDV " and features are selected.
+Features are stored in X, and the target variable is stored in y.
-*A linear regression model is built using the scikit-learn library.
-*Feature weights (coefficients) are obtained for the linear regression model.
+A linear regression model is built using the scikit-learn library.
+Feature weights (coefficients) are obtained for the linear regression model.

 Linear Regression with Two Predictors (Model 1):
 Only two input variables, "Age" and "RM," are considered.